-The current active version of the PMP is Version 10, which was submitted on May 10, 2016.
+The most recent FTA/PMOC reviewed version of the PMP is Version 10, which was submitted on May 10, 2016.
 After completing its review, the PMOC issued its Oversight Procedure (OP) 20 PMP review report on May 28, 2016, finding that the PMP Version 10 met the FTA requirements for a PMP at the FFGA execution stage of the project.
 Certain areas of the PMP were noted as needing to be updated after development of the relevant documents by the Concessionaire in accordance with P3 contract requirements, and the PMOC recommended that the PMP be revised and resubmitted after execution of the FFGA.
 MTA commenced an update of the PMP on December 2017 submitted the PMP Version 11 in mid-August 2018.
-The PMOC review of PMP Version 11 in accordance with OP20 continues.
+However, since another major update is scheduled for submittal in January 2019, the PMOC will review PMP Version 12 once submitted.

+(b) (5)

+it has

-(b) (5) it has been challenging for MTA to strictly follow the procedures and practices established in the Purple Line PMP Version 10.
+been challenging for MTA to strictly follow the procedures and practices established in the Purple Line PMP Version 10.
 The most significant deviations from the PMP continue to relate to the project schedule and to any costs associated with schedule recovery.
 According to the PMP, the Master Schedule is to be updated monthly; however, the most recent approved Master Schedule update is as of March 15, 2017.
 Now that the FFGA has been executed, MTA and the P3 Concessionaire have produced a plan to collaborate on schedule recovery and to update the project schedule accordingly, and have started to work on those objectives.
 See the Project Schedule section of this report for further details.
 After MTA reaches agreement with PLTP on schedule recovery, the impact to project cost, if any, will be negotiated.